muhammadadilakbar/current-weather-conditions/README.md

 ## Installation

-1. Upload `debug-meta-data.zip` to the `/wp-content/plugins/` directory
+1. Copy `current-weather-conditions` directory to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Usage